 If you have Original Medicare but do not own a Medicare Supplement, most of the chemotherapy drugs will be covered by Medicare Part B. This means that Medicare will pay for 80% of the cost and you will be responsible for 20% of the cost.
 Considering that chemotherapy drugs are very expensive, there is substantial financial risk for having Original Medicare without also having a Medicare Supplement.

 Those who have Original Medicare plus a Medicare Supplement will have very little financial risk for any Medicare Part A or Part B covered reason.
 Medicare Supplement Plan F will limit your out-of-pocket risk to zero.
 However, for reason we spell out in this article, Plan F is seldom a good value.
-Other plans, like Medicare Supplement Plan G or Medicare Supplement Plan N can limit your out-of-pocket costs to under $200.
-If you choose a Medicare Supplement Plan F-high deductible because the monthly rates are so low, your out-of-pocket financial risk will be limited to $2,180 (2015) per calendar-year.
+Other plans, like Medicare Supplement Plan G or Medicare Supplement Plan N can limit your out-of-pocket costs to under $250.
+If you choose a Medicare Supplement Plan G-high deductible because the monthly rates are so low, your out-of-pocket financial risk will be limited to $2,490 (2022) per calendar-year.

 If your medication falls under the domain of Medicare Part D prescription coverage, there will be a separate deductible and you will be responsible for co-pays for each prescription.
 The costs associated with Medicare Part D are in addition to any out-of-pocket maximum for your Medicare Advantage plan and any co-pays or deductibles not covered by your Medicare Supplement.
-There is no limit to your Medicare Part D annual expenses, but once you have reached $4,850 in prescription drug expenses in any one year, Medicare will pay for 95% of your Part D prescription costs.
+There is no limit to your Medicare Part D annual expenses, but once you have reached catastrophic coverage, Medicare will pay for 95% of your Part D prescription costs.